veridonia/whitepaper/README.md

 In this simulation:

-- **Users** are modeled with a baseline ELO rating (default of 800) and a "goodness" factor, which influences their voting behavior.
+- **Users** are modeled with a configurable baseline ELO rating (default: 800) and a "goodness" factor, which influences their voting behavior.
-- **Posts** have a quality score between 0 and 1, with each user creating approximately 2 posts.
+- **Posts** have a quality score between 0 and 1, with each user creating a configurable number of posts (default: 2).
-- A **multi-stage voting process** determines whether a post is upvoted or downvoted, with users selected based on their ELO ratings.
+- A **multi-stage voting process** determines whether a post is supported or opposed, with users selected based on their ELO ratings.
-- A **special stage** allows low-ELO users (elo ≤ 800) to vote without affecting the overall decision, though their ELO is still adjusted.
+- A **special stage** allows low-ELO users (below the ELO threshold) to vote without affecting the overall decision, though their ELO is still adjusted.
-- The simulation features a growing user population up to 5,000 users, mimicking a realistic social platform environment.
+- The simulation features a growing user population up to a configurable maximum (default: 5,000 users), mimicking a realistic social platform environment.
-- A **population sample voting** mechanism provides an alternative voting approach using statistically significant samples.
+- **Simple majority voting** is used at all stages - posts need more support than opposition votes to advance or be published.

 ## Features

+- **Configurable Parameters:** All major simulation parameters can be adjusted via command-line arguments.
 - **User Modeling:** Each user has attributes including ELO, goodness, mood factor, and a vote count.
 - **Voting Mechanism:** Users vote on posts based on a combination of their adjusted goodness (affected by mood) and the quality of the post.
 - **Multi-Stage Voting:**
   - For populations with fewer than 20 high-ELO users, a single stage of voting is performed.
   - For larger populations, a two-stage process is used:
-    - **Stage 1:** A sample from the lower ELO tier (bottom 70%) votes.
-The sample size scales with population size.
+    - **Stage 1:** A configurable number of users from the lower ELO tier (configurable split, default: bottom 70%) votes.
-    - **Stage 2:** If the first stage decision is inconclusive, a sample from the upper ELO tier (top 30%) is used to validate the decision.
+    - **Stage 2:** If Stage 1 has more support than opposition votes, a configurable number of users from the upper ELO tier (remaining percentage) votes to make the final decision.
-  - **Special Stage:** Low-ELO users (≤ 800) vote separately, and their votes are used only to adjust their own ELO scores.
+  - **Special Stage:** Low-ELO users (below the ELO threshold) vote separately, and their votes are used only to adjust their own ELO scores.
-- **Population Sample Voting:** An alternative voting mechanism that uses statistically significant samples from the entire population to make decisions.
-- **ELO Adjustments:** User ratings are updated based on vote outcomes using team-based ELO updates.
+- **ELO Adjustments:** User ratings are updated based on vote outcomes using team-based ELO updates with configurable K-factor.
 - **Visualization:** After simulation runs, various plots display:
   - Distribution of user goodness and ELO ratings
-  - Comparison of correct votes ratio between staged and population sample voting
+  - Correct votes ratio over time with linear regression analysis
   - Population growth over time
   - Sample sizes used in voting
-  - Voting participation ratios by user group
+  - Voting participation ratios by user group (with dynamic labels reflecting actual configuration)
-  - Linear regression analysis of voting accuracy trends

 ## Dependencies